Adaptive Fine-tuning based Transfer Learning for the Identification of MGMT Promoter Methylation Status: Methods and Materials

 \subsection{Data Preparation}

 Using the NIfTI files provided in the UPENN-GBM dataset, further preprocessing was applied to the images before they were used for training and testing.
-The images and masks were read in using the SimpleITK software package \cite{RN19}, and converted into numpy arrays.
+The images and masks were read in using the SimpleITK software package \cite{RN19}, and converted into numpy SpotTune, Randoms.
 The image masks were applied, and the size of the images were reduced by cropping following the largest tumor among the patients, and down-scaling the images by a factor of 2.
 This reduced the dimensions of the volumes respectively from $155\times 240\times 240 \rightarrow 140\times 172\times 164 \rightarrow 70\times 86\times 82$.
 For the final image size, the last dimension was padded to have a dimension of $70\times 86\times 86$ with a $2$ $mm$ spacing.
-Lastly the images had a min-max scaling applied separately for each patient.
+Lastly the images had a min-max scaling applied separately for each patient, with a resulting image range of $[0, 1]$.

 The dataset was split into a training and testing set at a 2:1 ratio, and the training dataset further split using stratified 5-fold cross-validation (CV), with four of the folds being used for training and the fifth for validation.
-This came out to having a testing set with a size of 78, 67, and 57 patients and a training set of 183, 151, and 132 patients for the structural, DTI, and DSC modalities respectively.
-The datasets were split such that the different MR modalities would share patients in the training and testing sets for easier comparison, i.e., the patients that are in the testing set for the DSC derivatives will be the same set of patients contained in the testing set of the structural modalities.
+This came out to having a training set of 183, 151, and 132 patients for the structural, DTI, and DSC modalities respectively and a common testing set of 57 patients.
+The datasets were split such that the different MR modalities would share patients in the training and testing sets, i.e., the patients that are in the testing set for the DSC derivatives will be the same set of patients contained in the testing set of the structural modalities.
+So that the results are directly comparable between modalities, only the patients common to the DSC modalities were retained in the testing dataset for the structural and DTI modalities.
 After the training set was split into its 5 folds, each set of 4 folds used for training were augmented in four ways including flipping the images, randomly rotating the images between $-180$ and $180$ degrees, adding Gaussian noise, and applying an elastic deformation \cite{gijs_van_tulder_2022_7102577}.
 To account for the class imbalance of the dataset, the augmented training folds were randomly pruned until the ratio of the MGMT classes were equal.
 The class imbalance was kept in the validation and testing datasets.